Robert Seldon Lady

 Robert Seldon Lady (born February 2, 1954, in Tegucigalpa, Honduras; nicknamed "Mister Bob") is an American intelligence officer.
-Lady was the CIA' station chief in Milan during the Abu Omar case.
+Lady was the CIA's station chief in Milan during the Abu Omar case.

 For his role in the case, Italian authorities issued an arrest warrant.
 He was arrested in Panama in 2013 and released the next day.
 In 2015, Italian President Sergio Mattarella granted Lady a partial pardon.

 Background

 Lady grew up in Honduras and became a New Orleans Police Department police officer in the 1970s.

 The Imam Rapito affair

 Italian authorities proved in court that in 2003, Lady helped a team of CIA agents kidnap Nasr (see extraordinary rendition) as he walked to his mosque in Milan for noon prayers.
 Lady is said to have travelled to Egypt soon after the operation, where Nasr was interrogated and tortured.

 Lady initially claimed diplomatic immunity in an effort to avoid judicial proceedings against him in Italy, but in November 2005, an Italian judge rejected this request, stating that Lady had forfeited his immunity when he retired from the CIA, and also that the alleged abduction was in any case a crime serious enough to disqualify him from immunity.

 Lady, and his wife Martha, retired to northern Italy, near Asti, in September 2003.
 When the Italian police raided his home in June 2005, Lady was not there.
 The wall street journal reports he lives in Miami, FL United States.